 - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
 In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.00 percent. - Employee contributions were assumed to be made at the member contribution rates in effect for each year, including the scheduled increases in SB 18-200 and required adjustments resulting from the 2018 and 2020 AAP assessments.
 Employee contributions for future plan members were used to reduce the estimated amount of total service costs for future plan members. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law for each year, including the scheduled increase in SB 18-200 and required adjustments resulting from the 2018 and 2020 AAP assessments.
 Employer contributions also include current and estimated future AED and SAED, until the actuarial value funding ratio reaches 103 percent, at which point the AED and SAED will each drop 0.50 percent every year until they are zero.
 Additionally, estimated employer contributions reflect reductions for the funding of the AIR and retiree health care benefits.
-For future plan members, employer contributions were further reduced by the estimated amount of total service costs for future plan members not financed by their member contributions.

-- As specified in law, the State, as a nonemployer contributing entity, will provide an annual direct distribution of \$225 million (actual dollars), commencing on July 1, 2018, that is proportioned between the State, School, Judicial, and DPS Division Trust Funds based upon the covered payroll of each division.
-The annual direct distribution ceases when all Division Trust Funds are fully funded. - HB 22-1029, effective upon enactment in 2022, required the state treasurer to issue, in addition to the regularly scheduled \$225 million (actual dollars) direct distribution, a warrant to PERA in the amount of \$380 million (actual dollars).
-The July 1, 2023 direct distribution is reduced by \$109 million (actual dollars) to \$35 million (actual dollars).
-The July 1, 2024 direct distribution will not be reduced from \$225 million (actual dollars) due to PERA's negative investment return in 2022. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - The AIR balance was excluded from the initial FNP, as, per statute, AIR amounts cannot be used to pay benefits until transferred to either the retirement benefits reserve or the survivor benefits reserve, as appropriate.
-AIR transfers to the FNP and the subsequent AIR benefit payments were estimated and included in the projections. - Benefit payments and contributions were assumed to be made at the middle of the year.
+For future plan members, employer contributions were further reduced by the estimated amount of total service costs for future plan members not financed by their member contributions. - As specified in law, the State, as a nonemployer contributing entity, will provide an annual direct distribution of \$225 million (actual dollars), commencing on July 1, 2018, that is proportioned between the State, School, Judicial, and DPS Division Trust Funds based upon the covered payroll of each division.
+The annual direct distribution ceases when all Division Trust Funds are fully funded. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - The AIR balance was excluded from the initial FNP, as, per statute, AIR amounts cannot be used to pay benefits until transferred to either the retirement benefits reserve or the survivor benefits reserve, as appropriate.
+AIR transfers to the FNP and the subsequent AIR benefit payments were estimated and included in the projections. - Benefit payments and contributions were assumed to be made at the middle of the year. - Beginning with the December 31, 2023 measurement date and thereafter, the FNP, as of the current measurement date, is used as a starting point for the GASB 67 projection test.